antalmelinda1116/how-to-live-with-covid19/README.md

 #### Background

 I decided to use one amazing background instead of implementing many smaller pictures.
-I find this background picture shows our situation perfectly as the planet is facing with Pandemic.
+I find this background picture showing our situation perfectly as the planet is facing with Pandemic.
-It doesn't cause anxiety or include a color scheme used for calling people's attention for the danger.
+It doesn't cause anxiety or include any color scheme used for calling people's attention for the danger.

 #### Website content

 For the content I've used Bootstrap grid to make a responsive structure for any devices.
-I created a narrower column for the content and gave it a sarker layer to make it readable while the user can enjoy the background.
+I created a narrower column for the content and gave it a darker layer to make it readable while the user can enjoy the background.
 On mobile and tablet the content fill up the whole screen having the darker layout behind because there is no space enough to show parts only about the background.

 For tablets and bigger screens I've used a very similar structure of content.
 I grouped the general information into 5 parts in 2 rows.
 3 parts in the first row and 2 parts in the second row.
 Using the same layout structure with icons for these 5 items shows well the grouping.
 On mobile device all of them shows up one after another.

 The restrictions part I devided into 2 parts.
-The general restrictions for people who are living or staying in Ireland and rules for people travelling into Irelaand.
+The general restrictions for people who are living or staying in Ireland for long term and rules for people travelling into Irelaand.
 I choosed to put them one below the other to give some breathe to the content.

 For the prevention I have decided to use bigger icons to demonstrate the prevention actions better and to make the content diverse.
 These icons are placed beside each other for tablet and bigger screens but on mobile it shows up as a 2x2 square grid.

-The physical and mental health are two important question in this topic and it has to be practised together in a balanced way to achieve success so I put balance symbol between them and placed it the middle for tablet and bigger screens.
+The physical and mental health are two important question in this topic and it has to be practised together in a balanced way to achieve success so I put a balance symbol between them and placed it the middle for tablet and bigger screens.
 On mobile it shows up as a divider image.
 I provided the help lines information below them to end this section and make this information visible enough.

 I decided to implement a Bootstrap form in the end to provide an option to make any questions about the topic and sending it.
 For mobile devices and tablets it is in the very end of the webpage but on larger screens its sharing the row with the vaccination information as both don't need that much space.